MicrosoftDocs/xamarin-docs/docs/ios/watchos/deploy-test/device.md

 ms.date: 03/17/2017
 ---

-# Testing on Watch Devices
+# Testing on Apple Watch Devices

 After you've followed the [deployment steps](~/ios/watchos/deploy-test/index.md) to create App IDs and App Groups (if required), use the instructions